This Faux Plait Changes The Braid Game — & Looks So Damn Cool

-In the grand scheme of inspiring hairstyles, braids are the great equalizers.
+In the grand scheme of inspiring hairstyles, plaits are the great equalisers.
 From intricate updos to simple weaves, there truly is something for everyone — even those who can't braid.
 Enter: the faux plait.

 Advertisement